asis012/HTML-CSS-JS-assignments/README.md

 6. **Flappy Bird Game**
    - Description: Created a Flappy Bird game using HTML, CSS, and Vanilla JavaScript, improving my game development skills.

-7. **Flappy Bird Game (Duplicate Entry)**
-   - Description: It seems there is a duplicate entry for the Flappy Bird game.

 8. **Sudoku Game and AI Solver**
    - Description: Designed a Sudoku game and implemented an AI solver using HTML, CSS, and Vanilla JavaScript, showcasing problem-solving abilities.